indiresh07-coder/student-mental-health/README.md

 ## 🔧 Tools Used
 - SQL (DataCamp SQL Editor)
-- SQLite / PostgreSQL (mention the one used)

 ## 📊 Project Objective
 To identify patterns in student mental health based on factors like sleep, gender, screen time, and academic pressure.